 This is the definition of due diligence from the Oxford dictionary:

 noun: due diligence

-- reasonable steps taken by a person to avoid committing a tort or offence.
+- reasonable steps were taken by a person to avoid committing a tort or offense.

 - a comprehensive appraisal of a business undertaken by a prospective buyer, especially to establish its assets and liabilities and evaluate its commercial potential